Caroline Paul: Personal life

 In 2018, Paul and MacNaughton were married.
 Paul and MacNaughton separated in 2023 after 15 years together.

 Caroline Paul's identical twin is Baywatch actress Alexandra Paul.
+On the set of Christine where Alexandra had a leading role, Caroline was brought in for a day of film shooting; as a prank Caroline was put in full costume and makeup which fooled director John Carpenter into thinking that he was directing Alexandra.
 Due to Alexandra's fame on Baywatch, Caroline Paul was often mistaken for her twin sister even when in full firefighter gear.
 This prompted her to write the short book Almost Her, which examines the peculiarities of fame and the science of twins.
 The two sisters were featured in a People magazine feature on twins, "Seeing Double," in 1998.

 Her brother Jonathan Paul was a leader in the underground animal rights group Animal Liberation Front, which freed beagles from medical labs, minks from fur farms, and burned down a horse slaughterhouse.
 For his actions, he went to prison for four years.

 Paul is a pilot who flies gyrocopters in her spare time.

-Her cousin Jean Paul (cricketer) is a professional cricket player.
+Her cousin Jean Paul is a professional cricket player.